Poset Ramsey number $R(P,Q_n)$. III. Chain Compositions and Antichains: Introduction

 \subsection{Summary of results}

 In order to understand the general framework of bounds on $R(P,Q_n)$ we consider two special posets.
 The $V$-shaped poset $\cV$ has three distinct vertices $A, B,$ and $C$ with $C\le A$, $C\le B$, and $A\parallel B$.
 Its symmetric counterpart is the poset $\cLa$ which has three distinct vertices $A, B,$ and $C$ where $C\ge A$, $C\ge B$, and $A\parallel B$.
 We say that a poset $P$ is \textit{non-trivial} if $P$ contains a copy of either $\cV$ or $\cLa$, otherwise we say that $P$ is \textit{trivial}.
 It was shown by Axenovich and the author \cite{QnV} that two different asymptotic behaviours of $R(P,Q_n)$ emerge depending on whether the fixed $P$ is trivial or not.
-Combined with a general lower bound of Walzer \cite{Walzer} and a general upper bound by Axenovich and Walzer \cite{AW} the following is known: \begin{theorem}[\cite{AW}\cite{QnV}\cite{Walzer}] Let $P$ be a trivial poset, then for every $n$, Let $P$ be a non-trivial poset, then for sufficiently large $n$, \end{theorem} The poset parameters \textit{height} $h(P)$, \textit{width} $w(P)$ and \textit{$2$-dimension} $\dim_2(P)$ are formally introduced in Section \ref{sec:notation}.
-Throughout this paper $\log$ refers to the logarithm base $2$.
-We remark that for trivial $P$, \cite{QnV} actually provides a slightly better upper bound than mentioned here.
-Collecting known results and providing some new bounds in this paper, we obtain bounds on $R(P,Q_n)$ which are asymptotically tight in the two leading additive terms for all posets $P$ on at most $4$ vertices (of which there are 19 up to symmetry), see Table \ref{table}.
-In every row of the table a poset $P$ is defined by its Hasse diagram and labelled using the notation of this paper.
-Formal definitions of all posets are stated in Sections \ref{sec:new} and \ref{sec:notation}.
-Some posets have alternative names used in the literature, these are additionally mentioned in the table.
+Combined with a general lower bound of Walzer \cite{Walzer} and a general upper bound by Axenovich and Walzer \cite{AW} the following is known: \begin{theorem}[\cite{AW}\cite{QnV}\cite{Walzer}] Let $P$ be a trivial poset.
+Then for every $n$, Let $P$ be a non-trivial poset.
+Then for sufficiently large $n$, \end{theorem} Throughout this paper `$\log$' refers to the logarithm base $2$.
+The height $h(P)$ is the size of the largest set of pairwise comparable vertices in $P$, while the width $w(P)$ denotes the size of the largest set of pairwise incomparable vertices in $P$.
+The \textit{$2$-dimension} $\dim_2(P)$ is the smallest dimension $N$ of a Boolean lattice $Q_N$ which contains a copy of $P$.
+It is a basic observation that this poset parameter is well-defined.
+The \textit{Sperner number} $\alpha(t)$ is the minimal integer $N$ such that $\binom{N}{\lfloor N/2\rfloor}\ge t$.
+It was determined almost exactly in an explicit form by Habib, Nourine, Raynaud and Thierry \cite{HNRT} who showed that